SoCal Forecast

 Current Conditions:

-Early this morning, periods were primarily running 10 seconds from 310°, but SW ground swell with 18-second periods was starting to ping the buoys from 195-205°.
+Early this morning, periods were primarily running 10 seconds from 315° and 15 seconds from 200°.

-Most breaks were running waist to at times chest high.
-South facing spots can expect an increase later today.
+Most west facing breaks were running waist to chest high (and rising).
+South facing spots were mostly waist max.

-Buoys in the outer waters were running 9'.
-Nearshore buoys were averaging 2.5'.
+Buoys in the outer waters were running 10', rising sharply over the past few hours.
+Nearshore buoys were running 1.8' (south facing) to 3' (west facing).

 Surf Forecast: